 ## "The implied ICC in (control) is 0" ## "The implied ICC in (control) conditional on block is 0"

 cluster_var <- block_cluster_two_arm_designer(N_blocks = 50, N_clusters_in_block = 2, N_i_in_cluster = 10, sd_block = 0, sd_cluster = .99, ate = .25)

 ## "The implied ICC in (control) is 0.98" ## "The implied ICC in (control) conditional on block is 0.98"

 block_var <- block_cluster_two_arm_designer(N_blocks = 50, N_clusters_in_block = 2, N_i_in_cluster = 10, sd_block = .99, sd_cluster = 0, ate = .25)

 ## "The implied ICC in (control) is 0.98" ## "The implied ICC in (control) conditional on block is 0"

 diagnosis <- diagnose_design(individual_var, cluster_var, block_var, sims = 25)

-## Warning: We recommend you choose a higher number of simulations than 25 for the ## top level of simulation. ## Warning: We recommend you choose a higher number of simulations than 25 for the ## top level of simulation. ## Warning: We recommend you choose a higher number of simulations than 25 for the ## top level of simulation.
+## Warning: We recommend you choose a number of simulations higher than 30. ## Warning: We recommend you choose a number of simulations higher than 30. ## Warning: We recommend you choose a number of simulations higher than 30.

 Diagnosis reveals that the efficiency is greatest when variance comes from blocks, and lowest when it comes from clusters.
 The reason for this is that our estimator models block-level variance, and can estimate the treatment effect independently from block-level effects because treatment assignment is orthogonal to blocks.
 However, any variance at the cluster level covaries with our treatment, and thus makes it harder to estimate the treatment effect.